Whether it’s IGTV, Reels, Live, or right to your feed, here’s how you can upload your professionally-edited videos to Instagram.

 The video bitrate is up to you, again as long as the entire video comes in around 50MB to 150MB.
 Note that Instagram will likely reduce the video bitrate to around 3.5Mbps once you post the video.
 My bitrate recommendations for uploading videos to Instagram would be Constant Bitrate Encoding (CBR) at 10Mbps.
 Uploading at that bitrate should help reduce visible compression from Instagram.

 Instagram Video Resolution and Quality

-Instagram also doesn’t have an official resolution limit for videos; however, all videos will be downscaled to a width of 1080 pixels.
-It’s really up to you if you want to upload a video presized at 1080 pixels wide, or upload one that is larger, like 1920 pixels or even 4K.
+Instagram also doesn’t have an official resolution limit for videos.
+However, the platform downscales all videos to a width of 1080 pixels.
+It’s really up to you if you want to upload a video pre-sized at 1080 pixels wide, or upload one that is larger, like 1920 pixels or even 4K.
 (Some Instagram users swear by uploading 4K videos to get better quality with compression, so you may want to test that out with your own videos to compare the results.)

 You can also upload in a variety of different aspect ratios, such as:

 - 1:1 Square aspect ratio – standard square format on the Instagram feed